Literacy Chicago

 Richard Dominguez

-Executive Director Richard Dominguez joined the Board of Directors for Literacy Chicago in 2008 and transitioned to become Literacy Chicago‘s Treasurer in the fall of 2010.
-Richard accepted the role as Executive Director for Literacy Chicago in December 2013.
-He feels passionate about adult education and literacy because his parents also faced the same challenges as many of the Literacy Chicago students whose first language isn't English.
-Today Richard strives to make a difference by assisting individuals in learning how to read and write.
+Executive Director From the Board of Directors in 2008 and transitioning to Treasurer in 2010, Rich finally accepted the role as Executive Director for Literacy Chicago in December 2013.
+He is passionate about adult education and literacy because his parents also faced the same challenges as many of the Literacy Chicago students whose first language isn't English.

 Joanne Telser-Frère

-Director of Program Development Born in Chicago, Joanne has always been an adventurer.
-She has lived and worked in France, Pakistan, Egypt, and Qatar.
-Joanne is fluent in French and can get by in Arabic. holds her degree in French from the University of Illinois.
-Joanne joined Literacy Chicago in 2016 and soon took over as Director of Program Development and the Volunteer Program.
-She thrives on finding new ways to help people learn, and creating new programs.
+Director of Program Development Born in Chicago, Joanne has always been an adventurer, living and working in France, Pakistan, Egypt, and Qatar.
+She joined Literacy Chicago in 2016 and soon took over as Director of Program Development and the Volunteer Program.
+She thrives on finding new ways to help people learn and creating new programs.

 Marilyn Murchison